-Richard is Tutor (Research) in communication design on the Graduate Diploma Art & Design.
+Richard is Tutor (Research) in communication design on the Graduate Diploma Art & Design and academic lead on the Art & Design Portfolio Development short course.
 Richard has previously held academic roles as Senior Lecturer at University for the Creative Arts and Leeds Arts University.
-In addition to completing an MA in Graphic Design, Richard is a Fellow of the Higher Education Academy and has completed a PGCE in Post Compulsory Education.
+Richard has an MA in Graphic Design, PGCE, and is a Fellow of the Higher Education Academy.
+Richard has exhibited nationally and internationally, and has bookworks and artists' books in number of collections.

 As an enduring concern, Richard's creative practice explores the permeable boundaries of typography, poetry and the poetic, through experimenting with the expressive and material potentials of the written word.
 Richard is interested in the act and performance of writing and reading, and to explore a new status and performative space for words.